ZhijieGao829/GenerativeAI-Lab/Lab1/README.md

 ### **Step 3: Install the OpenAI Python Library**

-Once your environment is activated (whether through Anaconda or `virtualenv`), install the OpenAI Python client library:
+Once your environment is activated (whether using Anaconda or installed Python), install the OpenAI Python client library:

 ```bash
 pip install --upgrade openai